 Within a liberal arts setting, the importance of German is indisputable.
 German-speakers occupy a prominent place on any list of the world's greatest artists and thinkers, while almost every academic discipline has a strong German tradition, in many cases one that largely defines the field.
 In fact, the modern university itself, with its combination of teaching and research, is a German invention.
 Dartmouth's library holdings reflect this tradition: after English, more of them are in German than in any other language.
 Germany justifiably presents itself as "The Land of Ideas," as this video illustrates.

-Germany, Switzerland, and Austria are all famous for the quality of their universities, and Germany enrolls the third-highest number of international students in the world - it is also 1st in the amount of financial support it offers them.
+Germany, Switzerland, and Austria are all famous for the quality of their universities, and Germany enrolls the third-highest number of international students in the world — in 2014, there were 301,350.
+It is also 1st in the amount of financial support it offers them.
 In the 2012 QS Ranking of "The Best Student Cities in the World," German-speaking cities dominate the category of "Quality of Living" for students, with the first five places going to Vienna, Zurich, Munich, Sidney, and Berlin.
 The accompanying commentary states that "Berlin can stake a credible claim to being one of the coolest cities in the world.
 During the past decade its cultural scene has flourished, turning it into a major centre of design, fashion, music and art to rival New York and London.
 More so than those cities however, Berlin is still easily affordable on a student budget, while also being enough of a global financial centre to appeal to those whose outlook is of a more corporate nature.
 Comfortably the most affordable city in the top ten…."

 German inventiveness is also legendary.
 Perhaps Gutenberg's innovation of printing with movable type is the greatest German invention, but here are just a few of the others:1

 |Alcohol thermometer, 1709||Daniel Gabriel Fahrenheit|